|

 Paper proposals and manuscripts accepted for publications

+consideration on an ongoing basis.
 Plagiary represents a wide range of research

 topics which address general and specific issues relating to plagiarism,